root-project/root/tree/ntuple/v7/doc/specifications.md

       - Examples for LE formats: FAT, XLS
   - Field ID and column ID: 32 bit?
   - Take ROOT::Experimental::RNTuple out of experimental?
-  - Which locator types should we specify now?
-64bit object ID, URL?
+  - Which locator types should we specify in addition?
+SHA-1 hash?
+128bit UUID?
   - Reference fields
   - Column types complete?
 Should we have 128bit floats, ints?
 8bit floats?